<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 • Continuous updates to policies and procedures.

-Again— if your website content and mobile apps aren’t meeting the new required standards, you could face penalties and mandatory remediation.
+If your website and mobile apps aren’t meeting the new required standards, you could face penalties and mandatory remediation.
+Build maintenance into your roadmap.

 Getting Started: Essential Next Steps